1. What damages are available for COD delays financial CPPAs?

-Aggregators, which take on bundles of renewable power generation and manage related risks, are starting to assume increasingly prominent roles in the CPPA market.
+On the generation side, aggregators take on bundles of renewable power generation and associated risks from several projects and then contract with buyers on the generators' behalf.
+These aggregation structures are starting to assume an increasingly prominent role in Europe's CPPA market.

-What tends to curtail aggregators' involvement is the fact that corporates typically want to limit the number of intermediaries in their energy supply chain, preferring (to the extent that this is possible in electricity markets) to enter straight contractual relationships with generators.
+Aggregators' involvement tends to be curtailed by the fact that corporates typically want to limit the number of intermediaries in their energy supply chain, preferring (to the extent that this is possible in electricity markets) to enter straight contractual relationships with generators.

-CPPA contracts need to have the flexibility to deal with, and provide remedies for, a range of construction risks, such as delays, cost overruns and insolvency of suppliers.
+CPPA contracts need flexibility to deal with, and provide remedies for, a range of construction risks, such as delays, cost overruns and insolvency of suppliers.

-Corporates who take on these risks want them to be balanced by certain rights in the event that these risks are realised.
+Corporates who take on these risks want them balanced by certain rights in the event that these risks are realised.